 Outreach & Engagement

-Through Dodd Human Rights Impact, the Human Rights Institute fosters a culture of human rights through engagement and community impact in Connecticut and around the world.
+Through Dodd Human Rights Impact Programs, the Gladstein Family Human Rights Institute fosters a culture of human rights through engagement and community impact in Connecticut and around the world.
 We honor and extend the human rights legacies of Senators Thomas J. Dodd and Christopher J. Dodd by supporting outreach programs to advance understanding of and respect for human rights, including initiatives in human rights education, business and human rights, democracy and dialogues, and human rights film and digital media.